zopefoundation/z3c.bcrypt/README.rst

 .. warning:: z3c.bcrypt has been superseeded with the new version of
             `zope.password`_ as it now includes `bcrypt` support based on the well-maintained `bcrypt`_ library.
-Please do no longer use this package in new projects.
+Please don't use this package in new projects.

 z3c.bcrypt provides `zope.password`_ compatible "password manager" utilities